-Nestled on the banks of the mighty Mississippi River in Southern Louisiana, New Orleans is famous for its rich jazz and blues heritage, delicious Creole cuisine, and attractive colonial architecture.
-Fondly nicknamed ‘The Big Easy’, the city is a melting pot of cultures drawing on influences from Africa, Native America, France, Spain, and the Caribbean.
+Nestled along the banks of the mighty Mississippi River in Southern Louisiana, New Orleans is renowned for its vibrant jazz and blues scene, mouthwatering Creole cuisine, and charming colonial architecture.
+Often referred to as ‘The Big Easy’, the city is, in fact, a true cultural melting pot—shaped by African, Native American, French, Spanish, and Caribbean influences.

 Take to the Waves on a Mississippi River Steamboat Cruise